Direct Access to Physical Therapy

 Direct Access in California does have limitations.

-- You can only receive physical therapy through Direct Access for 45 days or 12 visits, whichever comes first.
+- You can only receive physical therapy for 45 days or 12 visits, whichever comes first.

-- After the Direct Access period ends, you are required to visit your health care provider’s office to obtain a referral, prior to returning to physical therapy.
+- After the Direct Access period ends, you are required to visit your physician’s office to obtain a referral, prior to returning to physical therapy.

-- If you have seen a physical therapist using Direct Access, you are required to have a referral to return for more treatment in the future.
+- Once you have used Direct Access with a physical therapist, you are required to obtain a physician’s referral to return for more treatment in the future.

 Please call our office if you have questions or would like to schedule an appointment.
 Contact Us.